jakerobers/receipt_gen/README.md

 -[x] As a user, I would like a receipt number that automatically increments.

+-[x] As a user, I would like to specify the destination for the receipt

 -[x] As a user, I would like to specify the recipent for the receipt.

--[x] As a user, I would like to be able to provide a 2D array in an argument to generate a table of receipt info
+-[x] As a user, I would like to be able to provide an array to generate a table of receipt info